mstobo/mqtt5SRDemo/README.md

 - Java 11 or higher
 - Maven 3.6+
-- AWS CLI configured
+- AWS CLI configured (if deploying on AWS)
 - kubectl
 - Helm 3
-- Solace PubSub+ Cloud account (or local broker)
+- Solace PubSub+ broker (Cloud, software, or appliance)
+- Access to Solace Schema Registry images

-### 1. Deploy Schema Registry (Optional)
+### 1. Deploy Schema Registry

-If you want to deploy your own Schema Registry on AWS EKS, you'll need to:
+Schema Registry must be deployed separately.
+You have two options:

+**Option A: Deploy on AWS EKS** (Covered in this repo)

+See **[DEPLOYMENT.md](DEPLOYMENT.md)** for complete step-by-step instructions covering:
-- Set up an AWS EKS cluster
+- AWS EKS cluster setup with CloudFormation
-- Create ECR repositories for Schema Registry images
+- ECR repository creation and image upload
-- Deploy PostgreSQL using CloudNativePG operator
+- PostgreSQL deployment with CloudNativePG
-- Deploy Solace Schema Registry using Helm
+- Schema Registry installation with Helm
-- Configure NGINX Ingress with TLS
+- NGINX Ingress with TLS configuration

-**Or** use Solace PubSub+ Cloud which includes Schema Registry (recommended for getting started).
+- Troubleshooting and production considerations

+**Option B: Deploy on Other Platforms**

+The Schema Registry can be deployed on:
+- Google Kubernetes Engine (GKE)
+- Azure Kubernetes Service (AKS)
+- On-premises Kubernetes
+- OpenShift

+The Helm chart and deployment approach is similar across platforms.
+Adjust the infrastructure setup (storage classes, load balancers) for your environment.

 ### 2. Configure the Application